This product is out of stock.

-Our womens Alpine-mitts are designed to help you avoid getting cold hands during a ski trip.
+Our Alpine-gloves are designed to help you avoid getting cold hands during a ski trip.
 Choose from classic Scandinavian designs and gloves with a younger profile.

-Micron Nylon: wind and waterproof, waterproof and has good breathability characteristics.
+Proton Nylon: a durable nylon fabric that is wind and waterproof and has good breathability characteristics.

 CZone Insert Membrane: A glove with 4 different layers-outer material, waterproof and breathable membrane, insulation and lining, which complement each other and creates a warm and pleasant comfort zone for your hands.

 Fiberfill Insulation: An insulating materal made from polyester fiber.

 A lesson in leather

 Leather is a natural, living material.
 It is a by-product of the meat industry and one of our oldest materials for clothing.
 It is beautiful, supple and provides a comfortable fit.
 Some leathers withstand moisture well, while others are softer.
 The characteristics of leather are partly a result of where the animal lived.
 We select our leather with great care and work closely with the tanneries.
 Since we have been working with leather since 1936, we have a good network of quality-conscious suppliers.